kbathina/academic-kickstart/content/project/early-warning-indicators.md

 Phase transitions are characteristic of many complex systems.
 We attempt to quantify early warning indicators and resilience for these phase transitions and apply them to many systems.

-* Games - Using data from Twitch Plays Pokemon and from Unanimous AI, we are using informatino theory and
+* Games - Using data from Twitch Plays Pokemon and from Unanimous AI, we are using information theory and collective intelligence methods to see if the decision time of a group can be pinpointed.

-riots, extreme weather, mental distress, and economic distress.
+* Social Media Data - We are using sentiment analysis tools to see if there are emotional patterns that can be seen across riots, extreme weather, mental distress, and economic distress.